TencentARC/BrushNet/README.md

 ```

-Noted: *We only provide a part of the BrushData due to the space limit.
-Please write an email to juxuan.27@gmail.com if you need the full dataset.*
+Noted: *We only provide a part of the BrushData in google drive due to the space limit. [random123123](https://huggingface.co/random123123) has helped upload a full dataset on hugging face [here](https://huggingface.co/datasets/random123123/BrushData).
+Thank for his help!*

 **Checkpoints**

 Checkpoints of BrushNet can be downloaded from [here](https://drive.google.com/drive/folders/1fqmS1CEOvXCxNWFrsSYd_jHYXxrydh1n?usp=drive_link).
+The ckpt folder contains

+- BrushNet pretrained checkpoints for Stable Diffusion v1.5 (`segmentation_mask_brushnet_ckpt` and `random_mask_brushnet_ckpt`)
-The ckpt folder contains our pretrained checkpoints and pretrinaed Stable Diffusion checkpoint (e.g., realisticVisionV60B1_v51VAE from [Civitai](https://civitai.com/)).
+- pretrinaed Stable Diffusion v1.5 checkpoint (e.g., realisticVisionV60B1_v51VAE from [Civitai](https://civitai.com/)).
 You can use `scripts/convert_original_stable_diffusion_to_diffusers.py` to process other models downloaded from Civitai.
+- BrushNet pretrained checkpoints for Stable Diffusion XL (`segmentation_mask_brushnet_ckpt_sdxl_v0` and `random_mask_brushnet_ckpt_sdxl_v0`).
+A better version will be shortly released by [yuanhang](https://github.com/yuanhangio).
+Please stay tuned!
+- pretrinaed Stable Diffusion XL checkpoint (e.g., juggernautXL_juggernautX from [Civitai](https://civitai.com/)).
+You can use `StableDiffusionXLPipeline.from_single_file("path of safetensors").save_pretrained("path to save",safe_serialization=False)` to process other models downloaded from Civitai.

 The data structure should be like:

 ```